AdobeDocs/experience-platform.en/help/dashboards/view-sql.md

 Select either **[!UICONTROL Profiles]**, **[!UICONTROL Audiences]**, or **[!UICONTROL Destinations]** from the left navigation to open their respective dashboards.
 Next select **[!UICONTROL Overview]** from the tab options if the workspace does not automatically appear.

 Alternatively, select **[!UICONTROL Dashboards]** from the left navigation followed by the name of your custom dashboard.
 The overview of your user-defined dashboard appears.

+![The Experience Platform UI with [!UICONTROL Profiles], [!UICONTROL Audiences], [!UICONTROL Destinations], and [!UICONTROL Dashboards] highlighted.]()

 ## View SQL toggle {#toggle}